-If you want to float the Boise river along the green belt this is the park you need to be at in order to catch the bus.
-The bus never charged us for the kids and we were charged a $1 or $2 per adult.
+If you want to float the Boise River along the green belt this is the park you need to be at in order to catch the bus.
+The bus never charged us for the kids and we were charged $1 or $2 per adult.

 You can park at Julie Davis park, feed the ducks and then bike over to Ann Morrison Park along the Greenbelt.

 There are always lots of people there playing horseshoes or cricket.
 I saw a lot of soccer teams out there playing.
 If you are visiting the area, it is a great park to take your kids to.